-Publishing and design software maker Adobe Systems Inc. said Thursday after the markets closed that its fourth quarter profit dropped 71% from last year, as revenue declined but costs and expenses rose.
-The company's quarterly earnings per share, excluding items, came in line with analysts' expectations, but its quarterly revenue beat analysts' forecast.
+International Business Machines Corp. said Wednesday after the markets closed that its first quarter profit fell 21% from last year, hurt by lower revenue as well as a hefty workforce rebalancing charge.
+The company's quarterly earnings per share, excluding items, came in line with analysts' expectations, but its quarterly revenue fell short of analysts' forecast.

 Stocks moved sharply higher over the course of the trading day on Wednesday, further offsetting the steep losses posted late last week.
 The markets benefited from a positive reaction to the latest earnings news as well as remarks by Federal Reserve Chairman Janet Yellen.
 The major averages saw further upside going into the close, ending the session at their best levels of the day.

 While Republicans will try to use the troubled rollout of Obamacare to their advantage in the upcoming midterm elections, the results of a Reuters/Ipsos poll showed that Americans increasingly think Democrats have a better plan for healthcare.